j-yon/nvim/README.md

 # Neovim

-This is a structured Neovim configuration I am continuing to build as I see fit.
-This started from [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), from which the single `init.lua` file is present in `kickstart`.
-I will continue to add plugins and add further configuration as I learn how to use Neovim better.
+One of a *lot* of structured Neovim configurations that I am personalizing to my needs and desires.
+The initial build started as a single file configuration from [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim); this file is still accessible in `/kickstart/kickstart_init.lua` but is not used in any way currently.
+I will continue to add plugins and further configuration as I learn how to use Neovim better.